This is the first Gillian Flynn novel I read and it was a fun, though a slow, book to read.

-On the other hand, I like the way Flynn is so precise, even crude I would say, with her description of things that sometimes we all see or think about but never say them out loud.
+As an author I found Flynn to be precise, even crude with her description of things we all see or think but never say out loud.
+I would say this was refreshing if it wasn’t a bit shocking.